ldilley/UOX3/README.md

 1) (Linux only) `sudo apt install build-essential`
 2) (Linux only) `sudo apt install cmake`

-Once these are in place, navigate to the **UOX3** project folder in your terminal and execute the following command from the project's root directory:
+3) Navigate to the **UOX3** project folder in your command window.
- 1)'cd Build' - Moves to a build directory
+4)'cd Build' - Moves to a build directory
- 2)'cmake ../source -DCMAKE_BUILD_TYPE=Release' - Generates make files for building
+5)'cmake ../source -DCMAKE_BUILD_TYPE=Release' - Generates make files for building
- 3)'cmake --build . --config Release' - Builds the system
+6)'cmake --build . --config Release' - Builds the system
- 4)'cp ./uox3 ../data' - This will copy the uox3 binary to the data directory
+7)'cp ./uox3 ../data' - This will copy the uox3 binary to the data directory

 </details>